APPLICATION

 • Oil-soluble flavours

-• Dry seasonings (spice mix) optionally
+• Dry seasoning (spice mix) optionally

 • A dry seasoning can be further applied: